Jo Clayton

 Why Seek Out Therapy?

-There are many reasons for seeking out therapy, although we often associate counselling when coming to terms with trauma, sadness, anger, loss or difficult events or emotions.
+We often associate counselling with coming to terms with trauma, sadness, anger, loss or difficult events or emotions.
 However, therapy can be so much more than that:

-- At times we may experience feeling 'stuck', repeating circumstances or conversations in our mind on a loop, or notice events or dynamics repeating themselves within different relationships.
+• At times we may feel 'stuck', repeating circumstances or conversations in our mind on a loop, or notice events or dynamics repeating themselves within different relationships.
 Sound familiar?
-By exploring our story in a safe, confidential space, we can begin to unpick what might be holding us back, process, heal and move on.
-By seeing things from a slightly different perspective, we gain understanding, raise our self-awareness and move towards acceptance.
+By exploring our story in a safe, confidential space, we can unpick what may be holding us back, process, heal and move on.
+By seeing things from a different perspective, we gain understanding, raise our self-awareness and move towards acceptance.

-- Implementing life changes can be tricky and may require some preparation for them to take hold.
-Counselling could help you to explore why the change is important, the difference it could make to your life and barriers you may encounter.
-By exploring these issues, perhaps we can move closer towards a positive outcome and implementation.
+• Implementing life changes can be tricky and may require some preparation for them to take hold.
+Explore why the change is important, the difference it could make to your life and barriers you may encounter.
+This can help us to move closer towards a positive outcome and implementation.

-- At times we may experience a general feeling of dissatisfaction we don't understand.
-We tell ourselves we 'shouldn't' feel this way, yet we spend so much of our lives twisting ourselves out of shape, trying to live up to ideals and values of others, sometimes lose our way.
+• At times we may experience a general feeling of dissatisfaction we don't understand.
+We tell ourselves we 'shouldn't' feel this way, yet we spend our lives twisting ourselves out of shape, trying to live up to the expectations of others, and sometimes lose our way.
 Therapy can help us to explore our feelings, needs and behaviour so we can relearn ourselves and find our way back to authentic living.

-- Perhaps you want to invest in yourself?
+• Perhaps you want to invest in yourself?
 Therapy can be about self-exploration and self-care.
-How well do you know yourself and what you stand for?
+How well do you know yourself?
+What do you stand for?
 What makes you tick?
-Maybe there is something specific you wish to explore, a decision you are struggling with, or an area of personal growth you're keen to make.
-Therapy can be more than something you seek out when you're struggling, it can enlighten and enhance too.
-Although I can't give you advice or tell you what to do, I can support you and facilitate your exploration.
+Perhaps there is something specific you wish to explore, a decision you are struggling with, or an area of personal growth you're keen to make.
+Therapy can enlighten and enhance.
+Although I can't give you advice, I can support you and facilitate your exploration.

 Who do I work with?

-I'm happy to work with everyone.
+Everyone.
 The question is... am I a good 'fit' for you?
-Remember, I'm not 'the expert' on your life.
-My role is to assist, support and facilitate you.
-We work collaboratively (we figure things out together in a safe, compassionate space).
+I'm not 'the expert' on your life.
+My role is to assist, support and facilitate.
+We work collaboratively in a safe, unhurried, compassionate space.
 During our sessions, I'm here only for you.

 I'll try to give you a flavour of some of my client work.
 I seem to do well with clients experiencing low mood/depression and sometimes this includes self-harming and suicidal ideation.

-I often work with survivors and sometimes perpetrators of domestic abuse (which includes parent alienation and family estrangement).
-Many of my clients are survivors of sexual abuse and violence.
+I often work with survivors and sometimes perpetrators of abuse (including parent alienation and family estrangement).
+Many of my clients are survivors of childhood sexual abuse and violence.

 I will work with sexual offenders or anyone who might be experiencing distressing or intrusive thoughts or worried they might hurt another person.